Akulko/money-accounting-system/README.md

 ## Usage

-You can send requests using Postman:
+You can send requests via Postman or similar:

 ```sh
 {